TheNumbat/3D-Grapher/README.md

 This is a visualization tool for graphing 3D functions, particularly useful for studying calculus III (originally developed for use in that class).

 Download the latest release [here](https://github.com/TheNumbat/3D-Grapher/releases).

+The code is rather messy...I make no claims as to correctness.
+Will eventually refactor to be more like [exile](https://github.com/TheNumbat/exile).

 ### Features
 Current